GreptimeTeam/docs/index.md

 infrastructure of the cloud era, and users benefits from its elasticity and commodity storage.

-These pages cover core concepts of GreptimeDB, including setup steps, usage guides and architecture designs.
+These pages cover core concepts of GreptimeDB, including  installation guide, setup steps, usage guides and architecture designs.

 - [Getting Started][1]: This section is helpful if you are new to GreptimeDB and want to start using it quickly.